Aïcha Lemsine

 Lemsine, the pen name of Aïcha Laidi (born 1942), is an Algerian writer writing in French.

-She was born near Tébessa and is an advocate for women's rights.
+She was born in the region of the Berber Nememchas of Tébessa and is an advocate for women's rights.
 She has been vice-president of the Women's World Organization for Rights, Literature, and Development and served on the PEN club's International Women's Committee.
-She was forced to leave Algeria because she was considered a dangerous person by Islamic militants.